How to turn 27 days' leave into 61 days.

 Everyone's idea of the perfect city is different, but we reckon we've got it covered with these must-visit global destinations.
 Has your city made the list?

-You've seen it in thousands of movies (in various states of glory and destruction), and now is the time to explore what is arguably the greatest city on the planet.
+You've seen it in thousands of movies (in various states of glory and destruction), and now is the time to explore the capital of the twentieth century - the city John Lennon, Frank Sinatra, Woody Allen and Dorothy Parker all called home.

 Find out everything you need to know before you travel to this world-famous city